toshipiazza/drstackvis/README.md

 # Notice
 The plugin here was heavily modified from `utils.[ch]` and `memtrace_simple.c`, which are included in the sample files of a standard DynamoRIO distribution.
-Both of these files are included in this project.
 These files are both distributed under the BSD 3 clause license.
 The code in `drstackvis.c` is distributed under the same license.